Logo DesignBrandingClient Resources

 “The guests should have the chance to discover a fun, new ice cream flavour every day of the month.”
 Isn't the brand's value cleverly summed up in a beautiful logo design?
 Yes?
 Well, that's what you should also aim for when designing the perfect logo.

 Think about ways you can create a connection between the brand's purpose and a small pictorial mark.
-For instance, if a brand aims to empower growth and learning, then an image of a tree with solid and lush branches — like that employed by Menlo Coaching — makes for an excellent way to fully expand on a metaphor.
+For instance, if a brand aims to empower growth and learning, an image of a tree with solid and lush branches — like that employed by Menlo Coaching — is an excellent way to expand on a metaphor fully.

 Menlo Coaching Logo Design Tree